Savvythelegend/PGDocs/docs/monitoring.md

 more `ConfigMap` or `Secret` resources (see the
 ["User defined metrics" section](#user-defined-metrics) below for details).

-!!!
-Important
+:::important
-    CloudNativePG, by default, installs a set of [predefined metrics](#default-set-of-metrics) in a `ConfigMap` named `default-monitoring`.
+CloudNativePG, by default, installs a set of [predefined metrics](#default-set-of-metrics)

-!!!
-Info
+    in a `ConfigMap` named `default-monitoring`.

+:::info
-    You can inspect the exported metrics by following the instructions in the ["How to inspect the exported metrics"](#how-to-inspect-the-exported-metrics) section below.
+You can inspect the exported metrics by following the instructions in
+    the ["How to inspect the exported metrics"](#how-to-inspect-the-exported-metrics) section below.